livcg/email-scheduler/README.txt

 * Fix styling
 * If there are no emails to send, display msg
 * Rmv/implement Show|Edit|Destroy links
+* Only allow send dates & times in the future
+* Add from address?
 * Low pri: HTML in body?
 * Low pri: Automatically update list of emails when email is sent